 Disasters and Emergencies

 Winter storms can bring heavy snow, ice, strong winds and freezing rain.
-Heavy snow and ice can also cause structural damages and power outages.
 A major winter storm can be lethal.
 Preparing for cold weather conditions and responding to them effectively can reduce the dangers caused by winter storms.
+Even when you are safe indoors, a winter storm can cause power outages, structural damage and loss of communication services.
+To keep yourself and your loved ones safe, always plan ahead.
+Be sure to create a communication and disaster plan for your family ahead of time.

 The leading cause of death during winter storms is transportation accidents.
 Preparing your vehicle for the winter season and knowing how to react if stranded or lost on the road are the keys to safe winter driving.